PyTorch

 PyTorch is one of the most popular frameworks for deep learning in Python, especially among researchers.
 W&B provides first class support for PyTorch, from logging gradients to profiling your code on the CPU and GPU.

-Try our integration out in a colab notebook (with video walkthrough below) or see our example repo for scripts, including one on hyperparameter optimization using Hyperband on Fashion MNIST, plus the W&B Dashboard it generates.
+You can also see our example repo for scripts, including one on hyperparameter optimization using Hyperband on Fashion MNIST, plus the W&B Dashboard it generates.

 import wandb